 With an expansive network of practices across booming urban cities and rural towns alike, Texas Oncology sees about half of all Texans with cancer.

 It’s a meaningful time to be a part of community oncology.
-But, it’s also a tumultuous time as new and emerging public policies and payer business practices effect community oncologists’ ability to care for patients.
+But, it’s also a tumultuous time as new and emerging public policies and payer business practices affect community oncologists’ ability to care for patients.

-Texas Oncology understands that decisions made in Washington, D.C. and Texas state capital Austin can trickle down to have real life effects on patients and their cancer treatment options.
+Texas Oncology understands that decisions made in Washington, D.C., and Texas state capital Austin can trickle down to have real-life effects on patients and their cancer treatment options.
 Through regular education sessions hosted by CPAN leaders, including Texas Oncology Executive Vice President Debra Patt, MD, advocates work to support legislation and policy that save cancer patients money, while eliminating barriers to life-saving community-based cancer care.